-The start of the restoration period will be considered the point in time when 1) field personnel are able to be dispatched without unacceptable safety risks from continued severe weather conditions (where adverse weather conditions are applicable) and 2) when the potential additional damage to the electric system from the storm would be low in proportion to the expected level of damage already sustained.
-The start of the restoration period may be different for specific, local areas where the effect of a storm limits access to facilities (e.g., severe flooding).
+When adverse weather conditions exist, the start of the restoration period is the point in time when:

+- Field personnel can be dispatched without unacceptable safety risks from continued severe weather conditions and/or - When the potential additional damage to the electric system from the storm would be low in proportion to the expected level of damage already sustained. - The start of the restoration period may be different for specific, local areas where the effect of a storm limits access to facilities for example severe flooding.

-Initial notification to the Department should follow the guidelines contained in Appendix B of Case 04-M-0159 (EIRS/telephone).
-Any additional information which is available at this point in time should be included in this notification even though notification may be required prior to the start of restoration.
-For widespread events, company-wide outage statistics should also be provided as part of the initial notification.
+Initial notification to the Department will follow the Event Notification Requirements issued in Appendix B of Case 04-M-0159 on December 15, 2008.
+Any additional information that is available will be included in the initial notification even if the notification is required prior to the start of restoration.
+For widespread outage events, company-wide outage statistics will also be provided as part of the initial notification.

+&lt;sup>2 An outage event is either a major storm, as defined in 16 NYCRR §97.1(c), or another electric service interruption or electric emergency.

+Reporting is required at 7:00 am, 11:00 am, 3:00 pm, and 7:00 pm unless otherwise specified.
+The reports will include, at a minimum:

+- Utility information - Summary of the outage event, for major storms summarize the weather and weather forecast - Summary of outages - Synopsis discussion of major damage and work plans for restoring customers - ETRs - · Resource summary on site and en-route, planned crew relocation and mutual assistance activity - Summary of the impacts to critical facility customers and Life Support Equipment customers - Dry ice activities

-Reporting is required at 7:00AM, 11:00AM, 3:0 PM, and 7:00PM unless otherwise specified.
-The reports should include, at a minimum, summary of outages, crewing information on site and en-route, planned crew relocation and mutual assistance activity, discussion of major damage, estimated restoration times, summaries of work plans for restoring customers, listing of critical facilities and LSE customers affected, and a summary of dry ice/bottled water distribution activities.
-Report submissions may qualify as a notification to DPS Staff (provided they contain the required information within the appropriate timeframe).
-Utilities, however, may need to make notifications to DPS staff in addition to the reports submitted early in an event to satisfy the guidelines.
+Report submissions may qualify as a notification to DPS Staff provided they contain the required information within the appropriate timeframe.
+Utilities, however, may need to make notifications to DPS Staff in addition to report submissions early in an outage event to satisfy the guidelines.

-EVENT EXPECTED TO LAST 48 HOURS OR LESS23
+OUTAGE EVENT EXPECTED TO LAST 48 HOURS OR LESS

-- Notify DPS Staff of expectation that the event will last less than 48 hours.
+- Notify DPS Staff that the outage event will last less than 48 hours.
 The notification to DPS Staff will state what the Company has defined as the start of the restoration period.
-For events expected to last less than 24 hours, notification may be via Electric Information Reporting System (EIRS). - Provide available information to the public via customer representatives, IVR systems, and web sites. - In certain situations (e.g., nighttime event), only limited information may be available within the initial six hour window.
-In these situations, the expectation is that the companies will inform Staff of the delay in determining the initial outage duration within six hours and the notification will occur in an expedited manner as information becomes known.
-Following a nighttime storm, the determination of whether the restoration period will be 48 hours (or less) will be communicated as soon as possible, but no later than noon the following day.
-Any delay in establishing the initial storm expectations will not affect the time requirements below.
+For outage events expected to last less than 24 hours, notification may be via the Department's information reporting system. - Provide available information to the public.
+Update customer representative, IVR systems and websites. - In certain situations, such as a nighttime outage event, only limited information may be available within the initial six-hour window.
+In these situations, the expectation is that the companies will inform DPS Staff of the delay in determining the initial outage duration within six hours and the notification will occur in an expedited manner as information becomes known.
+Following a nighttime outage event, the determination of whether the restoration period will be less than 48 hours will be communicated to DPS Staff as soon as possible, but no later than noon the following day.
+Any delay in establishing the initial expectations will not affect the time requirements below.

-- Provide DPS Staff with a global ETR and any available regional ETRs. - Prepare a statement for the press that includes known ETRs in time for the next upcoming news cycle and communicate with affected municipal and governmental officials (may or may not be by way of a municipal conference call).
+- Provide DPS Staff and the public with any available regional/county ETRs and any available local/town or municipal ETRs.
+Update customer representatives, IVR systems, and websites. - Issue a press release that includes known ETRs for the next upcoming news cycle - Communicate with affected municipal and elected officials.
+This communication may or may not be by way of a municipal conference call.